alemart/surgescript/docs/tutorials/advanced_features.md

 }
 ```

 Please note: in the example above, objects spawned by the factory will be children of the factory.
-If you need the parent of the spawned object to be the caller object, then you might spawn `Greeter` as a child of the caller object and have the factory spawn `Greeting` on its parent object (i.e., the caller object).
-The code would be like this: `g = parent.spawn("Greeting")`.
+If you need the parent of the spawned object to be the caller object, then you might write `g = caller.spawn("Greeter")`.
+Keyword `caller` points to the object that called the function (or *null* if not applicable).

 Iterators
 ---------